thd-research/calf-rl-mobile-robot/README.md

 # Remark

 We consider the task of mobile robot parking as a benchmarking playground for the studied agents.
-In general, RL agents apply to any dynamical systems, not restricted to settings addressable by traditional path planning.
-The mobile robot studied poses a canonical example of a non-holonomic control system hence the interest in it specifically herein.
-Interested reader may refer to tabular RL though.
-Yet, curse of dimensionality may pose a formidable problem there.
+In general, RL agents apply to any dynamical system, not restricted to settings addressable by traditional path planning.
+The mobile robot studied poses a canonical example of a non-holonomic control system, hence the interest in it specifically herein.
+Interested readers may refer to tabular RL, though.
+Yet, the curse of dimensionality may pose a formidable problem there.

 The learning process entirely drove the behavior of all controllers in reaching the goal without relying on traditional path planning methods such as cell decomposition or potential fields.
 <!--The behavior of all controllers in reaching the goal was entirely driven by the learning process, without relying on traditional path planning methods such as cell decomposition or potential fields.-->